William Holmes (British Army officer): Second World War

 Holmes commanded the 42nd Division in France in 1940 with the British Expeditionary Force (BEF).
+The division was sent to France in April 1940 but had little time to get used to its new environment before the Germans launched their assault on Western Europe the following month.

-Following the fall of France and the retreat and evacuation from Dunkirk, Holmes was promoted to lieutenant-general and given command of the newly formed X Corps, commanding it in Syria and North Africa in June 1940.
+Following the fall of France and the retreat and evacuation from Dunkirk, Holmes was promoted to lieutenant-general (with seniority dated back to 10 July 1938) and given command of the newly formed X Corps, which was stationed in Northern England, trying to ready itself to repel a German invasion.
+The youngest division commander in the BEF, he was also the first to be promoted to command a corps in the aftermath of Dunkirk.

-In November 1941 Holmes became General Officer Commanding the British Troops in Egypt, in addition to his responsibilities as commander of X Corps.
+Holmes and his corps were later sent overseas, serving in Syria and North Africa.
+In November 1941, after being mentioned in despatches for his services in the Middle East, Holmes became General Officer Commanding British Troops in Egypt, in addition to his responsibilities as commander of X Corps.
 In August 1942 he became General-Director of Transportation at the War Office.
 Holmes's last command was the Ninth Army, based in Palestine and Transjordan, a command he held from September 1942 until his retirement in 1945.